 –in with a Basque sheepherder named Felix Jesui whose flock was encroaching on Turner’s property.
 This was during the Sheep Wars era, so there was a great deal of contention between sheepherders and cattlemen.
 A shootout took place between the two men in which Jesui was killed.
 Glass admitted the crime and said he acted in self –defense, but he was sent to jail, his bail set at $10,000 (that’s equivalent to $127,000 today).
 Turner quickly paid his bail in full with no expectations of repayment.

 A largely attended court case took place in Moab, Utah, to dispute the crime.
 Glass was acquitted on all counts and continued to work for Turner for sixteen more years.
 During that 16th and final year of 1937, Glass decided to go out and gamble his work wages one night during a game of poker in Sego, Utah.
 His opponents, coincidentally, were the Basque cousins of the deceased sheepherder Jesui.
 They drank a great deal and all seemed to be in good spirits when they drove off together to leave the game.

 A couple hours later, Glass was found dead in the back of the men’s pickup truck with a broken neck.
 The men claimed the truck veered off the road and rolled several times, but Glass’s unsettling death spurred rumors around the area.
 Some folks believed the accident was no accident at all, but revenge for the sheepherders’ dead cousin.
 The true happenings of that fateful night were never revealed.

 The loss of Charlie Glass was mourned throughout our little pocket of the west.
-All that’s left of old Charlie now is a lonesome grave in Fruita, Colorado.
-There’s no known birth date on his tombstone, which seems fitting for a rambling cowboy such as himself.
+All that’s left of old Charlie now is a lonesome grave in Fruita, Colorado; Charlie was the first Black citizen to be buried in the Fruita Cemetery.